Undergraduate Academic Policies and Procedures

 Students are required to notify PLU if they do not plan to return for the following term.
 Students are entitled to withdraw honorably from the University if their record is satisfactory and all financial obligations are satisfied.
 Students must complete and sign the Notification of Student Withdrawal form in the Student Services Center.

 Students may also petition to withdraw completely from the University for a term for medical reasons.
-The student must complete a Medical Withdrawal Petition, provide written evidence from a physician and a personal explanation to the vice president for student life.
+The student must complete a Medical Withdrawal Petition, provide written evidence from a physician and a personal explanation to the dean of students.
 This must be completed in a timely manner and in no case later than the last day of a class in any given term.
 If granted, the grade of WM will appear on the student’s transcript.
 Physician clearance is required prior to re-enrollment.
-For more information contact the Office of Student Life, Anderson University Center, Room 161, 253.535.7191 or email@example.com.
+For more information contact the dean of students at 253.535.7159 or firstname.lastname@example.org.